Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

 Years ago, as a novice at the Sivananda Yoga Vedanta Center in New York City, I learned a series of simple eye exercises.
 But since I could scrutinize a fly from 100 yards, I didn’t need vision training—or so I thought.
 Two decades later, as I struggle to read freeway signs before missing my exit, the wisdom of those eye asanas is one of the things I can see more clearly as I grow older.

-The Benefits of Yoga for the Eyes
+The Benefits of Eye Yoga

-Many age-related vision problems stem from a gradual loss of flexibility and tone in the eye muscles, which get locked into habitual patterns and lose their ability to focus at different distances.
-If you have the good fortune of excellent vision, and don’t want to lose it—or, like me, you hope to improve your fuzzy eyesight—evidence suggests that yoga may have a solution.
+Many age-related vision problems stem from a loss of flexibility and tone in the eye muscles.
+The eyes lock into habitual patterns and lose their ability to focus at different distances.
+If you have good vision, and don’t want to lose it—or, like me, you hope to improve your fuzzy eyesight—evidence suggests that yoga may have a solution.

 The late physician swami Sivananda considered sight the most abused of our five senses.
 The first chapter in his treatise, Yoga Asanas, describes an extensive series of eye exercises.
 As with any yogic practice, the purpose of these exercises isn’t just health.
 According to Swami Sitaramananda, director of the Sivananda Yoga Vedanta Center of San Francisco, “The fastest way to bring the mind into concentration is through the eyes.”